OndrejZobal/runk/README.md

 <img src="logo.gif">

+> Please do not confuse this with Ronald's Universal Number Kruncher

 [![Rust](https://github.com/OndrejZobal/runk/actions/workflows/rust.yml/badge.svg)](https://github.com/OndrejZobal/runk/actions/workflows/rust.yml)

 # Ridiculously Useless Numeric Katastrophe

-> Please do not confuse this with Ronald's Universal Number Kruncher
+A scripting language and an interpreter.
+Runk can crunch numbers and handle basic logic.
+Feel free to try it out, but I have to warn you...
+It's ~~useless~~ a work in progress.

 ## What is runk?
 runk is a standard Unix utility that does math on all computers on Earth!